-show them different kinds of keys on the keyboard.
+Show them different kinds of keys on the keyboard.

-Make the students understand that the alphabet keys (A to Z) on the keyboard are 26 in number and also used to write in small letters (a to z).
+Make the students understand that the alphabet keys (A to Z) on the keyboard are 26 in number and also used to type letters, words and sentences..

 Share with the students that the number keys are used to type numbers (0 to 9) and there are two sets of number keys on a keyboard.